ibrahimjasim/Snapgram-PP5/README.md

 - Google Fonts: Selected for the website’s typography.
 - Font Awesome: Integrated to add icons to the social links in the footer and navigation sections.
 - Balsamiq: Applied to create project mockups before development commenced.
-- DrawSQL: An interactive tool used for creating database mock-ups to visualize model relationships.
 - Am I Responsive?: Ensured the project's appearance was optimized across various devices.
 - Favicon: Provided the necessary code and image for the browser tab icon.